 - Fig, honey, and sticky rice cakes

-Easy Meals to Prep On Vacation
+Easy Travel Meal Ideas to Prep On Vacation

 No one wants to spend their vacation cooking and doing dishes (if you do, contact me – I’ll let you cook and do dishes on vacation with me), but health and budget-conscious travelers may prefer to cook a few simple meals rather than eat out every meal.
-I like to pack a few nonperishables when traveling abroad and pick up fresh ingredients at a local grocery store to make quick no-hassle meals.
-All of these meals contain minimal ingredients and can be made in a limited kitchen; cook in bulk to make meals even easier the remainder of the trip!
+I like to pack a few nonperishables foods when traveling abroad and pick up fresh ingredients at a local grocery store to make quick no-hassle meals.
+All of these meals contain minimal ingredients and can be made in a limited kitchen; cook in bulk to make meals even easier the rest of the trip!

-- Oatmeal :: regular or instant packets
+- Oatmeal:: regular or instant packets

 - Rice & beans